778x150

 Which is Better, Netflix or Amazon Prime in Australia?

-Amazon Prime Video is cheaper than Netflix in Australia and has a range of originals and syndicated series, however, Netflix is by far the most popular streaming service, boasting pop-culture phenomenons such as Stranger Things and Wednesday.
-In terms of which is the better streaming service, Prime Video is better value but Netflix has more range.
+Amazon Prime Video is cheaper than Netflix in Australia and has a range of originals and syndicated series.
+However, Netflix is by far the most popular streaming service, boasting pop-culture phenomena such as Stranger Things and Wednesday.
+In terms of which is the better streaming service, Prime Video is better value, but Netflix has more range.

 What Does a Prime Video Subscription Include?